scheidelg/SANS-Class-Redirect-Template/Instructions.md

     - Click on **Anyone with the link can edit** to activate the *Link settings* dialog
     - Set an expiration date (a few weeks after the class) and click **Apply** to return to the *Send link* dialog

-      **If you set an expiration date, then you'll need to also create a 'view' link and -  ahead of the edit link's expiration date - update this project's `index.html` file to redirect to the view link.** Otherwise somebody browsing to the \<DN\>.scheidel.net URL will be denied access.
+      **If you set an expiration date, then you'll need to also create a 'view' link and -  ahead of the edit link's expiration date - update this repository's `index.html` file to redirect to the view link.** Otherwise somebody browsing to the \<DN\>.scheidel.net URL will be denied access.
     - Click on **Copy link** to get a shareable link; copy to clipboard; save in a scratchpad so you don't lose it
     - Close the dialog
     - Close the *Manage Access* pane